acuminous/jinkies/README.md

 Jinkies is configured to poll all jobs jobs every 15 seconds.
-To change this setup an [external configuration](#external-configuration) file, paste in the contents of [QuartzConfig](./grails-app/conf/QuartzConfig.groovy) (see below), and change the 'repeatInterval' attribute from 15000 to the desired number of milliseconds.
+To change this setup an [external configuration](#external-configuration) file, paste in the contents of [QuartzConfig](./grails-app/conf/QuartzConfig.groovy) (see below), and set the 'repeatInterval' to the desired number of milliseconds.

 	import org.quartz.impl.triggers.CronTriggerImpl
 	import grails.plugin.quartz2.ClosureJob